intechstudio/grid-documentation/reference-manual/control-element-functions/button.svelte.md

 ### button_state
     - shortname: bst
     - **How:** `self:button_state()`
     - **What:** This function will return the "state" of the control element.
 In case of a button this is either "pressed down" `0`  OR "released" `127`.
-These values independent from the maximum and minimum values of the control element.
+These values independent from value variable of the control element.
+This means that the button_state() function will always return the values associated with the "pressed" or "released" states, independently from any kind of alterations to the button value functions, such as changing the max or min values.
     - **Example:**